 This study is definitely one of a kind.
 There have been studies prior to this one that tried to find out how many people get back together after a breakup.
 But most of those studies are limited to a certain place and age group.
 This is the first study that covers all age groups and so many other factors.
 In addition, we also cross-analyzed a lot of data to come to some very interesting insights about breakups and getting back together.
 Here are some of the best insights from this study.

-1. 15% of participants got their ex back.
+1. 15% of participants got their ex back and stayed together.
 14% got their ex back and broke up again.

 3. The length of the relationship prior to the breakup affects the chances of getting back together and the time it takes to move on.
 The longer you were with your ex, the higher your chances of getting them back.
 Similarly, if you don’t get your ex back, the longer you were with your ex before the breakup, the longer it will take you to move on.